SaahilNotSahil/iitj-autoproxy/README.md

 .\install.ps1
 ```

-This will install the autoproxy CLI and daemon in "C:\Program Files\IITJ Autoproxy\" and also add it to the PATH environmment variable.
+This will install the autoproxy CLI and daemon in "C:\Program Files\IITJ Autoproxy\" and also add it to the PATH environment variable.

 #### Debian-based Linux Distributions:

 - Run the following commands to install the package:

 ```